opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 Feature or coverage data published through OGC APIs, can be styled on client side with styles produced by OGC API - Styles editors.
 This is the case of OGC API - Features, OGC API - Coverages or OGC API - Tiles (vector tiles).
 OGC API - Maps has support for fetching styles and rendering geospatial data (features or coverages) on server side.

 The styles themselves can be represented using different encodings.
-As usual in OGC API, no encodings are prescribed, although the draft Standard offers conformance classes for [OGC SLD 1.0](http://portal.opengeospatial.org/files/?artifact_id=1188)/[1.1](http://portal.opengeospatial.org/files/?artifact_id=22364) and [Mapbox Styles](https://docs.mapbox.com/style-spec/guides/).
+As usual in OGC API, no encodings are prescribed, although the candidate Standard offers conformance classes for [OGC SLD 1.0](http://portal.opengeospatial.org/files/?artifact_id=1188)/[1.1](http://portal.opengeospatial.org/files/?artifact_id=22364) and [Mapbox Styles](https://docs.mapbox.com/style-spec/guides/).

 ### Overview of Resources